 Geospatial data, the second most recorded information by smartphone apps, is probably the best example of the risks and rewards associated with high-dimensional data.
 On the one hand, the number of users of location-aware services such as Google Local Search, Foursquare and Glancee, are rising quickly as they demonstrate the benefits of location-based services to users.
 On the other hand, a recent study showed that 4 spatio-temporal points, approximate places and times, are enough to uniquely identify 95% of 1.5M people in a mobility database.
 The study further shows that these constraints hold even when the resolution of the dataset is low.
 Therefore, even coarse or blurred datasets provide little anonymity.

 Only answers, no raw data

 We strongly believe that it will be extremely difficult to anonymize high-dimensional data such as geolocation while retaining the value of the data.
 Consequently, openPDS turns the problem on its head using a innovative SafeAnswers framework.
 SafeAnswers allows applications to ask questions that will be answer using the user's personal data.
-In practice, applications will send code to be run against the data and the answer will be send back to them. openPDS ships code, not data. openPDS turns a very hard anonymization problem to an easier security problem.
+In practice, applications will send code to be run against the data and the answer will be send back to them. openPDS/SafeAnswers ships code, not data. openPDS/SafeAnswers turns a very hard anonymization problem to an easier security problem.